cyberofficial/Synthalingua/README.md

 * `--list_microphones`: List available microphones and exit.
 * `--set_microphone`: Set the default microphone to use.
 * `--auto_language_lock`: Automatically lock the language based on the detected language after 5 detections.
 This flag enables automatic language locking.
 Will help reduce latency.
 Use this flag if you are using non-English and if you do not know the current spoken language.
+* `--retry`: Retries transations and transcription if they failed.

 ## Examples
 You have a GPU with 6GB of memory and you want to use the Japanese model.
 You also want to translate the transcription to English.
 You also want to send the transcription to a Discord channel.
 You also want to set the energy threshold to 300.
 You can run the following command: